 Filter: A good French drain system has multiple layers of filter.
-On the bottom might be a layer of geotextile fabric, although in highly sandy or silty soils, we will sometimes exclude that to prevent buildup and a dam effect.
+On the bottom MIGHT be a layer of geotextile fabric, although in highly sandy or silty soils, we will sometimes exclude that to prevent buildup and a dam effect.
 A combination of pea gravel and $\frac{3}{4}$ " clean/modified crushed stone is the main filter system for an effective French drain.
 As long as the trench is deep and wide enough to allow for plenty of gravel, then your French drain should run clog free for the lifetime of the structure!!
 One thing that you do NOT want to use as a filter, is a perforated pvc pipe with a mesh 'sock' around it.
-Although this may seem like a good idea at first, the sock has such a fine screen that it captures even very small particles, which leads to a buildup, and ultimate dam effect.
+Although this may seem like a good idea at first, the sock has such a fine screen, that it captures even very small particles, which leads to a build up, and ultimate dam effect.
 Allowing small amounts of sand/silt/soil to flow through the system is better than creating this situation.
 Any decent sump pump can pass solid material through it up to a $\frac{1}{2}$ " wide.
-So, pumping out a little bit of sand or silt is no problem.
+So pumping out a little bit of sand or silt is no problem.

 Weep Holes: If your French drain is being installed in a cinderblock foundation, then you want to make sure to drill weepholes.
 Weepholes are drilled into every hollow chamber along the bottom course of blocks to allow any water built up in the wall to drain out into the trench.
-Since quite often the weepholes are drill fairly close to floor level, Mira-drain is a plastic waffle-board material used to keep the weepholes open, and to make sure water coming out of them funnels down into the drain and doesn't bubble up over onto the floor.
+Since quite often the weepholes are drill fairly close to floor level, Mira-drain is a plastic waffle-board material used to keep the weepholes open, and to make sure water coming out of them funnels down into the drain, and doesn't bubble up over onto the floor.

 Pipe Size: Pipe size is a more important consideration than you might think initially.
 Most people would think that the difference between a 3" and a 4" pipe is only 1", or 25%.
-But the capacity of a pipe is equal to the square of its radius.
-The area of a 3" pipe is 22.18.
-The area of a 4" pipe is 39.44.
+But the capacity of a pipe is equal to the square of its diameter.
+3 squared = 9.
+4 squared = 16.
 That is a 77% increase!!
-That may not matter much during 'regular' rain, but when we get torrential 'storm of the century' type rain, which seems to happen more and more often, then pipe size could mean the difference between a dry basement, and a foot of water in your basement to leave a 'safety slot' when re-cementing over the trench.
+That may not matter much during 'regular' rain, but when we get torrential 'storm of the century' type rain, which seems to happen more and more often, then pipe size could mean the difference between a dry basement, and a foot of water in your basement

+Closing the system: For many years, standard operating procedure in the waterproofing industry was to leave a 'safety slot' when re-cementing over the trench.
 This slot allowed for any water traveling down the wall to get into the drain, rather than onto the floor.
 From a water standpoint, that makes perfect sense.
-But recent research along with the cooperation between the waterproofing and indoor air-quality industries has taught us
+But recent research along with the cooperation between the waterproofing and indoor air-quality industries has taught us that leaving an open slot may allow water in, but is also allows water vapor, and worse - RADON to flow up from the slot and into the home.
+Some waterproofing